bahaidev/textbrowser/README.md

         (Only used currently for localization, but is intended for providing surrounding navigation information such as breadcrumbs.)

-    -   `namespace` - Namespace to use as a prefix for all `localStorage`.
-        Defaults to `"textbrowser"` but this could clash with other TextBrowser projects on the same host, so you should change for your project.
-        (This setting might be used in the future for IndexedDB database names or such as well as with `localStorage`.)
+    -   `namespace` - Namespace to use as a prefix for all `localStorage` or `indexedDB` usage.
+Defaults to `"textbrowser"` but this could clash with other *TextBrowser* projects on the same origin, so you should change for your project.
+(This setting might be used in the future for any other namespacing.)

     -   `allowPlugins` - Enables `files.json`-specified plugins to be run.
         Defaults to `false` as it causes scripts to be run, but if you trust